 1. Cornrow Braid

 If you’ve already sported an afro or dreadlocks during the day, why not switch things up with a cornrow braid for evening affairs?
-This long hairstyles for men is a unique look that one, keeps your texture manageable throughout a long night of partying and two, keeps it frizz-proof too—winter weather is notoriously dry, making already-dry curly hair types even more prone to the pouf.
+This long hairstyles for men is a unique look that one, keeps your texture manageable throughout a long night of partying and two, keeps it frizz-proof too—winter weather is notoriously dry, making curly hair types even more susceptible to dryness.

 2. Slicked Curls

 Long hairstyles that start around chin-length and have a wavy to curly hair texture can get away with some strategic slicking.
 The trick is to use a non-greasy pomade (we like Bed Head for Men by TIGI Slick Trick), warm a finger-swipe’s amount between your palms, and slick back just the sides and top/bang area.
 Tuck the sides behind your ears, and brush your fringe away from your face, opening up your features.
 A favorite trick of longer-haired celebrities while on the red carpet, this also gets rid of any stray locks on your forehead so you don’t end up with a windswept look.

 Long undercuts tend to look floppy and lopsided—not exactly words you want describing you while at a wedding, company party or meeting your S.O.’s parents at Thanksgiving.
 If you’re attached to the look (we don’t blame you!), quiet down any punk overtones by playing up the undercut‘s vintagey side.
 Brushing it up and back at a slight angle is a crisp way to style long hairstyles with a fade or a side-shave such as these.
 A classic pomade, like AXE Signature Clean-Cut Look: Classic Pomade, can help give you some grip without the grease.